-This article aims to provide the enthusiastic traveler with a concise overview of the Lapland region in Northern Sweden.
+This article aims to provide an enthusiastic traveller with a concise overview of the Lapland region in Northern Sweden.
 Also, a comprehensive travel plan that can maximize your chances of experiencing the truly magical Northern Lights at Abisko National Park will be included.

 Abisko National Park: An Overview

 December, January, February and March are considered the best months to visit Abisko National Park.
 During these months the frequency for Aurora Borealis remains the highest and exceptional snow cover escalates the experience.